ravikumar8789/flutter-diary-app/bc/AI/WEEKLY/refine_ai_weekly.md

 1. **Graceful Degradation:**
    - If daily insights missing → Continue with aggregated data
-   - If structured data missing → Continue without themes
+   - If structured data missing → Continue without that data (show "None" or empty)
    - If any fetch fails → Log error but continue with available data

 2. **Backward Compatibility:**